-What’s it: A business failure is when a business cannot operate profitably, leading to default, bankruptcy, or business closure.
-Businesses cannot make money because the income cannot cover the costs.
-It could be due to poor operating management, insufficient capital, a poor unique selling proposition, and weak competitiveness.
+Business failure occurs when a newly launched business cannot operate profitably, ultimately leading to default, bankruptcy, or closure.
+This happens because the business’s income isn’t sufficient to cover its costs.
+Common reasons for business failure include poor operating management, insufficient capital, a weak unique selling proposition (USP), and a lack of competitiveness in the marketplace.

 Small business failure rate

-Small business failure rates vary between countries.
-It can also vary over time as the growing environment changes, such as concerning the economic or political environment.
+Small business failure rates vary between countries and can also vary over time as the growing environment changes, such as the economic or political environment.

-For example, in the United States, about 75%-80% of new businesses survive the first year of opening.
-Or in other words, about 20%-25% of new businesses fail during their first two years of opening.
-The business failure rate increased for the following years and ranged from 45% during the first five years and 65% during the first 10 years.
+For example, in the United States, about 75%- 80% of new businesses survive the first year of opening.
+In other words, about 20%- 25% of new businesses fail during their first two years of opening.
+The business failure rate increased for the following years and ranged from 45% during the first five years to 65% during the first ten years.

 The industry in which the business operates is also an important factor in explaining the business failure rate.
 It affects aspects such as the competition intensity, business model, and inherent risks.
 As a result, business failure rates vary across industries.
 For example, businesses in the information industry have the highest failure rates, and only about 37% are still operating after four years.